 You might use two different types of tables in your project—a basic one (with simple borders and no shading) and a patterned one (with customized borders and colored shading in certain rows and columns).
 So you create one table stylesheet (let's say it's called "Basic.css") and format it the way you want, and then you create a second table stylesheet (let's say it's called "RowPatternStyleSheet.css") and format it.
 Then, as you insert tables into your topics, you can associate the new table with one of these two table stylesheets.

 If you are using a right-to-left (RTL) language, table styles in your project need to write additional CSS rules behind the scenes in order to work correctly with RTL tables.
 Because this can potentially double the size of the table style file, this behavior does not happen by default if you create and save a new table style.
+However, the behavior kicks in automatically in the following two scenarios.

 Following are the primary steps when working with table stylesheets: